wardbradt/HashAnalyzer/README.md

 Analyzes the `hashcode()` function of a Java `class` with random instantiation and data analysis.

 ## Random Initialization
+HashAnalyzer randomly generates instances of a given `class` using the [RandomInstanceGenerator](https://github.com/wardbradt/HashAnalyzer/blob/master/RandomInstanceGenerator.java) and closely related [RandomGenerator](https://github.com/wardbradt/HashAnalyzer/blob/master/RandomInstance.java) classes.
+However, the techniques that these two classes use are restrictive upon the types of classes that can be instantied; I hope to soon use the currently-in-beta [Random Generator](https://github.com/wardbradt/HashAnalyzer/blob/master/RandomGenerator.java) class.
+Both of these "random instantiation techniques" function primarily thanks to  [Java Reflection](https://docs.oracle.com/javase/tutorial/reflect/).

-Using a still under-development/ beta software that primarily functions using [Java Reflection](https://docs.oracle.com/javase/tutorial/reflect/), HashAnalyzer randomly instantiates `Object`s of a given class given the parameters of instantiation for each parameter in the constructor.
+HashAnalyzer currently instantiates `Object`s of a given class given the parameters of instantiation for each parameter in the constructor.
 Currently, the HashAnalyzer can only analyze and instantiate `Object`s whose constructor exclusively contains primitive types (`int`, `double`, `float`, `long`, `byte`, `short`, `char`, or `boolean`) or `String`s.